[Presentation Report] I participated as a developer in DevRev's panel discussion "Key Points of Future AI Technology and the Appeal of DevRev"

-I spoke as a developer on a panel discussion at "AI Innovators Circle, 6th Session" hosted by Synthesy Inc. I shared practical insights from the field of generative AI implementation from three perspectives: RAG, AI agents, and access control.
+I participated as a developer in the panel discussion at "AI Innovators Circle - 6th Session" hosted by Synthesy Inc. I shared practical insights from the field of generative AI implementation from three perspectives: RAG, AI agents, and access control.

 2026.05.29